Recycling and Waste

 Goodbye, Goodbuy!

 Goodbye, Goodbuy! is a student-led reuse program that focuses on usable goods discarded during move out.
-Every year, hundreds of volunteers help collect, sort, donate, and sell roughly 35 tons of material through this program.
+Every year, hundreds of volunteers help collect, sort, and sell donated items.

 Learn More